2011 – Take Action

 Daisy and Brownie Take Action badges officially retire in October of 2026.
 Only Junior and above can earn the new Take Action Award pin.

-Where does this go on the Uniform Apron and Vest?
+Where does this go on the Uniform?

 Retired Information